Software Engineering

 3. Grading

-Note that only negative points will be given if the eArchive is missing some files/details or poorly prepared.
-The project e-Archive can reduce the overall grade by 10 % if missing or poorly prepared.
-Include the breakdown of individual contributions in the reflective essay + peer evaluation after submitting the eArchive.
+Note that only negative points will be given if the electronic archive is missing some files/details or it is poorly prepared.
+The project electronic archive can reduce the overall project grade by 10% if some files/details are missing or it is poorly prepared.
+Include the breakdown of individual contributions in the reflective essay + peer evaluation after submitting the electronic archive.

 See also the grading policy for the assigning the overall team grade vs. grades for the individual members.

-The eArchives will be graded as follows (note the negative points):
+The electronic archives will be graded as follows (note the negative points):

 Aspect